Updated: Aug 25

 On Saturday, as I got closer to the work site, the rest of the story unfolded, as things tend to when we let them play out instead of making immediate assessments or snap judgments.
 (I’m good at that; it’s not one of my better qualities.)

-When I passed the work site from across the street, I saw the man wasn't along.
-Next to him stood a little boy, about five years old, (who I can safely assume was the man's son), with his eyes locked on those two workers and that machinery.
+When I passed the work site from across the street, I saw the man wasn't alone.
+Next to him stood a little boy, about five years old -- who I can safely assume was the man's son -- his eyes locked on those two workers and that machinery.

 As I passed, I waved and yelled over the din of the “digger” (I still call them that), “Looks like you’re gonna be here a while!”
 Dad nodded and laughed, and then, I saw him grab his phone, no doubt to text his wife that they’d been waylaid by some important business, but not to worry, they’d be home soon.